nim-lang/Nim/doc/manual.md

 As can be seen from the example, a parameter of type `proc (...)` can be annotated as `.effectsOf`.
 Such a parameter allows for effect polymorphism:
-The proc `weDontRaiseButMaybeTheCallback` raises the exceptions that `callback` raises.
+The procedure `weDontRaiseButMaybeTheCallback` raises the exceptions that `callback` raises.

 So in many cases a callback does not cause the compiler to be overly